Grandparents, other relatives don’t have to parent alone

 “I’ve loved him since the moment I knew he was coming,” the Palm Beach County resident says.
 “My daughter isn’t the maternal type, and I couldn’t imagine him being given up for adoption, so I took him in.”

-In the weeks that followed, Villacis sat at the courthouse all day because she didn’t know how to start the process of becoming her grandchild’s legal guardian.
+In the weeks that followed, Villacis sat at the courthouse all day because she didn’t know how to start the process for legal guardianship.
 “I was desperate, just crying, and that’s when I found Denise,” she says.

 Chin says these kinds of caregivers cope with the following situations and feelings:

 • Intergenerational issues, such as balancing a teenager’s use of social media and technology